Data Science and Analytics for Health MRes

 Workplace-based Data Science and Analytics Research and Development Project (Short Form) – 105 credits

-The module is designed to support the development of independent and team science practical competencies in applied health data science research and innovation, within the context of real-world systems, challenges and opportunities.
-The short-form module will build upon the opportunities provided within the Programming for Data Science Module (COMP5712M – a pre-requisite for you attending the short-form of the workplace-based research and development project module) to develop the programming competencies relevant for research software engineering within applied data science contexts.
+The aim of this module will be to support the development of independent and team science practical competencies in applied health data science research and innovation, within the context of real-world systems, challenges and opportunities.

 Programming for Data Science – 15 credits